gitmachtl/scripts/cardano/testnet/README.md

 :warning: Make sure you transfer enough ADA to your new **owner.payment.addr** so you respect the registered Pledge amount, otherwise you will not get any rewards for you or your delegators!

+:warning: Don't forget to register your Rewards-Account on the Chain via script 03b if its different from an Owner-Account!

 Done. :smiley:
 </details>